unoplatform/uno.extensions/doc/Learn/Markup/HowTo-CustomMarkupProject-Toolkit.md

 		.Name(out var navigationButton),
     ```

-    The main ideia here is to create a button that have assign itself, through the `Name` extension method, the output variable named in this case as `navigationButton`.
+    The main idea here is to create a button that has to assign itself, through the `Name` extension method, the output variable named in this case is `navigationButton`.
-    After that we need to add a Click EventHandler to add the Navigation using the Frame.Navigate.
+    After that, we need to add a Click EventHandler to add the Navigation using the Frame.Navigate.

     > Notice how simple it is to create an action for the Button's Click event.